hfboyce/tableau_course/activities/activity2.md

 - Change the size of the bins to 1.
 - What type of shape does it have? (uniform, bell?)
 - How many "peaks" does it have?
-- Add the species dimension to either the **Columns** shelf or the colour channel.
+- Add the species dimension to both the **Columns** shelf and the colour channel.
 Which species tends to have the shortest culmen lengths?

 2\.
 Create a histogram for the `Culmen Depth (mm)` column now.
 - Change the size of the bins to 0.5  now.
 - What is the range of values?
-- Add the species dimension to either the **Columns** shelf or the colour channel.
+- Add the species dimension to both the **Columns** shelf and the colour channel.
 Which species tends to have the most shallow culmens?

 3\.
 Now let's try and compare the bodyweight distributions between the penguin sexes using a box plot.
 Exclude the observation that has an unmarked value by right-clicking it and selecting **Hide**.
 - Are there any outliers displayed as marks on the boxplots?